 • Cut frozen french fries into small pieces and add to a pan.
 Put panko crumbs in another pan and set them aside.

-• Dip skewer with filling into batter.
+• Dip hotdog filling skewer into batter.
 Roll with a twist as you lift, ensuring even coating.
-Use fingers to smooth, if needed.
+Use fingers to smooth, if needed

 • Roll the battered skewer in the potatoes, then roll it into the panko breadcrumbs.
-Use your hands to firmly press everything together.
+Use your hands to firmly press everything together to mold into shape.
 Make sure to cover the cheese part with plenty of panko crumbs so that the cheese won't ooze out too much.

 To deep-fry